 In France, roughly speaking, everybody smokes.
 I’ve arrived for a year, and it’s strange how this fact feels similar.
 Americans find it incomprehensible.
 It’s just so obvious, why don’t the French just quit?

 I feel oddly optimistic about these pathologies.
 Eventually, sloppily, rationality more or less prevails.
 The Americans will lose their guns one day, and the French will lose their cigarettes.
-But it will take generations, for habits steep into us, and we come to feel they are part of our identity.
+But it will take generations, for habits seep into us, and we come to feel they are part of our identity.
 I’m sitting outside a bar right now in Vieux Lyon, smoke all around, and the very smokiness adds to that agreeable feeling of Frenchness.

 [24 Oct 2017]